20 student kitchen cupboard essentials

 Stock cubes are really useful to have in your cupboard.
 They're an important addition to a lot of staple dishes and are needed in pretty much any pot of soup you make.

-Veggie or chicken are the most versatile of all the stock cubes, so if you're investing in just one flavour, we'd suggest going with one of those.
+Veggie or chicken are the most versatile of all the stock cubes.
+We suggest going with one of those if you're buying just one flavour.

 -